ArduPilot/ardupilot_wiki/plane/source/docs/guide-elevon-plane.rst

 Repeat the servo reversal or function change for the right elevon.

-.. note:: In rare instances, both servo 1 and 2 will indivicually respond
+.. note:: In rare instances, both servo 1 and 2 will individually respond
           correctly with the same FUNCTION.
 This is OK.

 .. note:: while rolling the aircraft the autopilot will automatically